jeremyikwuje/your-first-smart-contract/README.md

 ## Test your knowledge
 Try to restock the vending machine yourself.
 Remember the vending machine balance is now 99 no longer 100.

 If you encounter any error or you are stuck for any reason, kindly  [open an issue](https://github.com/jeremyikwuje/your-first-smart-contract/issues).

 ## Conclusion
 Congratulation! you have successfully created and deployed your first smart contract.
 You learned how to send and receive funds; work with mappings, address types and unsigned integers(uint).

+If you find this article valuable, kindly [retweet](https://twitter.com/jeremyikwuje/status/1595239069340127232?s=20&t=BBnAtSBGHxOXy51uWfMN3Q) so more people can find it.

 **Become a Web3/Blockchain engineer in 8 weeks.
 [Apply Now!](https://school.forward.africa?utm_source=your-first-smart-contract&utm_medium=github)**